6 no-brainers to shoot down your environmental impact

 What’s the solution to this?

-Reduce our environmental impact to move this date as further along the year as possible.
+Environmental impact reduction is key to move this date as further along the year as possible.

 How do we do that?